 PRINT STUDY ROOM VISITS

 Exceptionally strong holdings of prints, drawings, and photographs supplement the paintings and sculpture on view in the AMAM galleries.
 Faculty members who wish to schedule a class in the Wolfgang Stechow Print Study Room should contact Liliana Milkova, Curator of Academic Programs (ext.
 58645), at least four weeks in advance.
 Requests made less than four weeks in advance will be accommodated if possible but cannot be guaranteed.
-Please limit your request to 10-15 works per one-hour class.
+Please limit your request to 10 works per50- or 80-minute classes.
 Please read carefully the AMAM's policy for the use of the Print Study Room.

 Please note that professors must accompany their students on Print Study Room visits.
-Please meet your students in the corridor by the back door, have them leave their bags on the hooks provided, and accompany them as a group up to the print room.
+Please meet your students in the corridor by the back door, have them leave their bags on the hooks provided or in the available lockers, and accompany them as a group up to the print room.